Tietoevry-Create/gh-actions-workshop/tasks/2/README.md

 Go to the `src/index.tsx` file and fix the error.
 There might be a line at the top that looks suspiciously wrongful.
 Commit the change and see that the workflow now runs successfully 🤩

+Ok nice, now the project builds!
+Let's move on to [task 3](../3/README.md) to run our tests.